czhang03/wifi_bt_auto_off/README.md

 WIFI Bluetooth Auto-Off
 ---

+**Warning: This utility is not yet tested for usability and reliability, use at your own risk**

 A small utility to automatically turn off bluetooth and wifi on linux.
 Inspired by the same functionality in [GrapheneOS](https://grapheneos.org/features#attack-surface-reduction)